 Additional Costs and Considerations

-When budgeting for door installation costs, it’s helpful to know any additional price factors and considerations that can increase the project’s price.
+When budgeting for door installation costs, it’s helpful for homeowners to know any additional price factors and considerations that can increase the project’s price.
 These can include door customization, solid vs. hollow core doors, and wall alterations.

 Solid vs. Hollow Core Doors

-Door Installation Cost Types
+Door Installation Cost by Type of Door

 Installation of double doors can average $750 to $5,000.
 It’s usually the material choice and the type of door that affects the price, although installing double doors on a load-bearing wall can increase the installation time and labor costs.